katztyler01/LungClass/README.md

 ## Logistic Regression
 The logistic regression implementation can be viewed and run in the notebook `log_reg.ipynb`.

+You can run the balanced logistic regression classification on each label by modifying the label in the last cell as outlined in the comments in the slide.
+Additionally, you can change if you would like to do feature selection with PCA, Lasso Regression, or none.

 ## ResNet50 on Raw Images
 ### How to download image dataset used in analysis
 While in ResNet50_raw_images directory